Diego Gil McCawley

 Teaching Fellow, SPILS & Lecturer in Law

-Diego is Lecturer in Law and Teaching Fellow for the Stanford Program in International Legal Studies (SPILS) at Stanford Law School, where is is also a Doctor of the Science of Law (JSD) candidate.
+Diego is Lecturer in Law and Teaching Fellow for the Stanford Program in International Legal Studies (SPILS) at Stanford Law School, where he is also a Doctor of the Science of Law (JSD) candidate.
 Previously, he served as the Co-President of the Stanford Program in Law and Society, a student-run program aimed at promoting and advancing socio-legal interdisciplinary scholarship.

 Diego’s academic interests include topics related to administrative law and governance, housing and urban policy, property, and law and society.
 In his doctoral dissertation, he is exploring the role of housing laws and policies in promoting social integration, using Chile’s social housing provision regime as a case study.